plone/plone.app.jquerytools/README.txt

  * config: JQuery Tools configuration options in a dictionary

-For AJAX overlays, add the option:
+For AJAX overlays, add the following, form-oriented, options:

     * formselector: Used to specify the JQuery selector for any forms inside the loaded content that you want to be handled